damonf/travelling-salesman-plotter/docs/README.md

 This will generate the _solution.png_ file, a graphical representation of the solution path.

+Solution files can be obtained from the [Travelling Salesman](https://github.com/damonf/travelling_salesman) program.

 Here is what the _solution.png_ file for our sample might look like:

 ![solution](solution.png "solution.png")

 ## License